 There is no set formula for alimony in Nevada.
 The Court’s decision regarding alimony is so discretionary, it is impossible to provide an accurate summary due to the number of factors and the different tendencies of the Judges in the Eighth Judicial District Court.
 Generally, a marriage of five years or more in which one party earns significantly more than the other does, results in an alimony award.
 The amount and the duration depend on the Judge as well as dozens of other factors.
-If you have questions regarding whether or not alimony would be awarded and the specific amount that could be anticipated, our attorneys can advise based upon their experiences with any individual Judge on similar facts.
-Alimony, more so than any other area of family law, is an area that requires the vast experience of Black & LoBello to give appropriate, realistic and reasonable advice particular to your individual case.
-Your attorney should encourage clients to mitigate their need for alimony as much as practicable, as our years of experience have proven that a person who contributes toward their own support is in a much better position to bring an amicable closure to their marriage.
-More importantly, a Court is more inclined to award appropriate alimony to someone who is making good faith efforts to contribute toward their own financial needs.

 Child Custody/Relocation, Support & Visitation

-Black & LoBello has represented both moving parents and parents objecting to the relocation of their children.
+Jones & LoBello has represented both moving parents and parents objecting to the relocation of their children.
 We understand both positions and can aggressively fight for you.
 Before you decide to relocate with your child after a divorce, you need to obtain legal advice and a complete understanding of the law that governs your ability to move when a parenting plan or custody order is in place.
 When it comes to relocation, timing is everything, and it is important for you to hire an attorney early in the process to ensure that your timing is right.
-In objecting to the relocation of minor children, Black & LoBello has developed proven strategies to prevent relocation, and is fully aware of what factors the Court will utilize to decide your case.
+In objecting to the relocation of minor children, Jones & LoBello has developed proven strategies to prevent relocation, and is fully aware of what factors the Court will utilize to decide your case.

 The dissolution of marriage is accomplished by Divorce.
 Nevada is a no-fault state which means that the reasons for the dissolution of the marriage are often inconsequential.
 The Court will terminate the marriage and declare the parties single and unmarried persons if one party claims incompatibility.
 For this reason, we encourage our clients to focus their energies on other areas, rather than focusing on establishing blame for the failed marriage.
 Once clients re-focus their energy, the legal matters can be readily addressed.
 Do not hesitate to seek the advice of an attorney as timing can be crucial in a Divorce, and failure to seek the advice of counsel early in the process can drastically affect the outcome of your case.
-Black & LoBello will advise you in advance as to the potential pitfalls and perils that you face, and will utilize our years of experience in the field of Family Law to protect both your assets and interest.
+Jones & LoBello will advise you in advance as to the potential pitfalls and perils that you face, and will utilize our years of experience in the field of Family Law to protect both your assets and interest.

 As it pertains to divorce jurisdiction, the Plaintiff or Defendant must reside in Nevada for the six weeks leading up until the filing of the Complaint for Divorce.
 This six (6) week requirement is often times abused by individuals from other States with stricter divorce laws.
 It is not unusual for an individual to come to Nevada and set up a sham residence in an attempt to meet the residency requirements to obtain a divorce.
 If such jurisdictional conflicts exist, it is crucial that you consult with an attorney immediately.
 Failure to raise jurisdictional objections prior to responding to a Complaint for Divorce, or appearing in Court, may result in you being subject to the jurisdiction of the Court regardless of such jurisdictional defenses depending upon the circumstances of your case.

 While modern DNA technology has made it easier for Courts to determine biological parentage, Nevada’s recognition of the rights of non-biological parents has added much complexity in the area of paternity.
-Black & LoBello has successfully fought to establish the parental rights of both biological and non-biological parents, and is fully aware of the hidden complexities in paternity actions.
+Jones & LoBello has successfully fought to establish the parental rights of both biological and non-biological parents, and is fully aware of the hidden complexities in paternity actions.
 As in many other practice fields, timing can be crucial in a paternity case and seeking the advice of counsel early in the process can affect the outcome of your case.

-Separation or Cohabitive Agreements
+Separation or Cohabitation Agreements